 If the last visited registered TAI is available, the UE shall include the last visited registered TAI in the REGISTRATION REQUEST message.

-If the UE requests the use of SMS over NAS, the UE shall include the SMS requested IE in the REGISTRATION REQUEST message and set:

-a) the "supported accesses" bits of the SMS requested IE to:
+If the UE requests the use of SMS over NAS, the UE shall include the SMS requested IE in the REGISTRATION REQUEST message and set the SMS requested bit of the SMS requested IE to "SMS over NAS supported".

-1) "SMS over NAS supported via 3GPP access only" if the UE supports SMS delivery over NAS via 3GPP access only; or

-2) "SMS over NAS supported via both 3GPP access and non-3GPP access" if the UE supports SMS delivery over NAS via both 3GPP access and non-3GPP access.

 If the UE supports MICO mode and requests the use of MICO mode, then the UE shall include the MICO indication IE in the REGISTRATION REQUEST message.

+If the UE wants to use the UE specific DRX parameters, the UE shall include the Requested DRX parameters IE in the REGISTRATION REQUEST message.

-The UE shall include the requested NSSAI containing the S-NSSAI(s) corresponding to the slice(s) to which the UE wishes to register and may include the mapping of requested NSSAI which is the mapping of each S-NSSAI of the requested NSSAI to the S-NSSAI of the configured NSSAI for the HPLMN, if available, in the REGISTRATION REQUEST message.
+The UE shall include the requested NSSAI containing the S-NSSAI(s) corresponding to the slice(s) to which the UE wants to register and may include the mapping of the requested NSSAI which is the mapping of each S-NSSAI of the requested NSSAI to the S-NSSAI(s) of the configured NSSAI for the HPLMN, if available, in the REGISTRATION REQUEST message.
 If the UE has allowed NSSAI or configured NSSAI for the current PLMN, the requested NSSAI shall be either: